wp-plugins/hitboxtv-widget/readme.txt

 = Configuration =

 * Multiple Channels:
-	1. To show multiple channels in one widget simply add a comma seperated list of channels into the widgets 'Channel' field.
+	* To show multiple channels in one widget simply add a comma seperated list of channels into the widgets 'Channel' field.
+* Teams:
+	1. Simply add `team:` infront of the team-channel name
+	1. Example: For team hitbox.tv/team/hitbox simply use `team:hitbox` as channel name
 * Usage of the `[hitbox][/hitbox]` Shortcode:
 	* Simply add the channel name between the tags eg.: `[hitbox]hitboxlive[/hitbox]`
 	* Optional: There are some options to control the appearance:
 		1. For the video:
 			* `video` Enables or disables the video.
 Options: true|false.
 Default: true
 			* `vwidth` Controls the width of the embedded video.
 Default: 640
-			* `vheight` Controls the heigt of the embedded video.
+			* `vheight` Controls the height of the embedded video.
 Default: 360
 		1. For the chat:
 			* `chat` Enables or disables the chat.
 Options: true|false.
 Default: true
 			* `cwidth` Controls the width of the embedded chat.
 Default: 360
-			* `cheight` Controls the heigt of the embedded chat.
+			* `cheight` Controls the height of the embedded chat.
 Default: 640
 		* Example: `[hitbox vwidth=848 vheight=480 chat=false]hitboxlive[/hitbox]` will show the 'hitboxlive' channel video in 848x480 pixels in size and the chat won't be shown